dOb-p/magnetchallenge-2/README.md

-# MagNet Challenge 2023
+# MagNet Challenge 2025
-## IEEE PELS-Google-Enphase-Princeton MagNet Challenge
+## IEEE PELS MagNet Challenge (MagNet Challenge 2)
 <img src="img/mclogo.jpg" width="800">

-## This site provides the latest information about the MagNet Challenge.
+## This site provides the latest information about the MagNet Challenge 2.
 ## Please contact [pelsmagnet@gmail.com](mailto:pelsmagnet@gmail.com) for all purposes.

 ## **We reorganized the datasets and tools used in the MagNet Challenge and moved them to the following sites